 I first started working out with weights when I lived in Corpus Christi, Texas in 1985.
 Initially I didn't intend to compete.
 However, I loved the way it shaped my body, and after being encouraged to try a competition, I was hooked when I won first place in middleweight at my first contest, the Lackland Classic in San Antonio in 1986.
 I competed in several competitions around Texas from then until 1990 when I entered the Texas Championships and placed second in the lightweight division.
 After my second child came along I decided to devote myself to raising my young children and stopped competing for ten years.
 I continued to work out during those years although my intensity and consistency were lagging.
 In 2000 I started working out seriously again and competed in the John Sherman Competition in Houston in 2001.
 In 2002 I competed in the Texas Championships and in 2003 I won first in the heavyweight at the Texas Championships.
-I've been competing nationally since 2003 and have entered the USA, the Jr. Nationals, the Nationals and the Master's Nationals competitions with varying placings at each competition.
+I competed nationally starting in 2003 and have entered the USA, the Jr. Nationals, the Nationals, the North American Championships and the Master's Nationals competitions with varying placings at each competition.
+I became a professional bodybuilder in 2011 by placing first in the Over 35 division at the Team Universe Competition.
+I’ve entered several pro competitions with my best placing being at the 2014 Master’s Pro Pittsburgh where I placed first in my division.
 You can find more detailed information on these placings on my personal website.

 A typical day in my life starts out with training clients at my personal training studio.
 I do my own workout midday and then I'm back to training clients in the evening.
 I consistently work out at least 5 days a week.
 I often change my workout programs, but a typical program would be as follows, alternating days:

 Day 1: Chest and Back